 You’ve got to be organized and reserve your timed entry slot in advance to see this quasi-restored, yet still beautiful, masterpiece.
-Advance reservations are mandatory and can be made 2-3 months in a advance.
+Advance reservations are mandatory and can be made 2-3 months in advance.

-6:30 Apertivo in the Canals of the Navigli
+6:30 PM: Apertivo in the Canals of the Navigli

 Apertivo is a Milanese twist on happy hour with pre-dinner cocktails and free nibbles.
 To indulge, head to the buzzing Canals of the Navigli.

 Milan’s canal system dates from the late 13th century, when canals were installed to carry marble to the Duomo for construction.
 The canals were designed in part by Leonardo.

 The Navigli area is THE place to be at night.
 The area is crammed with trendy speakeasies, cafes, restaurants, clubs, and vintage clothing stores.
-You can also take a canal or gondola cruise.

 If you’d rather stay in the Duomo area, you could stop in at the bougie Terrazza Aperol on Via Ugo Foscolo.
-It’s a very touristy place.
-The upside is a strategic view over Piazza del Duomo.
-The downside that comes with a great view -- long lines and higher prices.
+It’s a very touristy cocktail bar.

 8:30 PM: Dinner

-The traditional Milanese specialities are hearty fare -- risotto, veal cutlets, osso buco, pappardelle pasta in mushroom sauce, and meat filled ravioli.
+The traditional Milanese specialities are hearty fare — risotto, veal cutlets, osso buco, pappardelle pasta in mushroom sauce, and meat filled ravioli.
 But there are plenty of more exotic and modern dishes as well.

 If you want to dine in style, try Contraste, Restaurant Giacomo Arengario (with Duomo views), or Joia (vegetarian).
 If you want to check out the opera house La Scala, you could dine at the elegant Il Marchesino.